 Our Board of Directors

-The Public Housing Community Fund is governed by an experienced and passionate Board of Directors through public-private partnership with the New York City Housing Authority.
-Are you interested in serving on our Board?
-Please contact us!
+The Public Housing Community Fund is governed by an experienced and passionate Board of Directors through a public-private partnership with the New York City Housing Authority.
+Get to know the talented individuals who make up our organization.

 Joanne Wilson is currently an active angel investor with a portfolio of over 100 companies such as Food52, Sweeten, Vengo, Nestio, Shippabo, Flip, Clutter, and Parachute Home.
 She also founded Frame Home, which develops residential spaces with a commitment to sustainable living.
 In addition to these endeavors, Joanne served as chairperson at Hot Bread Kitchen.
 She is a board member of The Highline and is the co-chair of Path Forward.
 Joanne serves as Chair of the Board of Directors.